Abyssale API Reference — Image, Video & PDF Generation API (v2026-08-17)

 required

-Array of strings <uuid> [ items <uuid > ]
+Array of strings <uuid> non-empty [ items <uuid > ]

 An array of string that corresponds to the banners IDs you would like to export.